Anchor English

 'CHANGED' document

 This is the final document.
-All the editing changes have been implemented and the document is ready for use.
+All the editing changes have been implemented.

 Comments